Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots.github.io/_posts/labs/advanced/2022-01-16-Lab_1_Inverse_Kinematics.md

     pass
 ```

-This assumes that your notebook is called "ik_solver" and will create a script "ik_solver.ipynb"
+This assumes that your notebook is called "ik_solver.ipynb" and will create a script "ik_solver.py"